FraunhoferIOSB/FAAAST-Service/README.md

 }
 ```

-In the following code snippet you see how to create a `ServiceConfig` object which you need to instantiate a service:
+The following code snippet shows how to create a `ServiceConfig` object which is required to instantiate a service:
 ```java
 ServiceConfig serviceConfig = new ServiceConfig.Builder()
 	.core(new CoreConfig.Builder()